Tesora/tesora-openstack-manuals/doc/cli-reference/source/trove.rst

   Name of the instance.

 ``<flavor>``
-  Flavor ID or name of the instance.
+  A flavor name or ID.

 **Optional arguments:**